SharinganKakashi04/-Anil_Thungesh-_recruitment23/Wired CTF wirteups.md

 2.using a youtube video which showed sound for each aphabet into morse code, i decoded and found the flag
 3. i believe it was the meme"it is what it is"

+MAY HAVE MISSED FEW CHALLENGES, I DIDNT TAKE SS OF ALL OF THEM